KonduitAI/konduit-serving-docs/examples/java/tf-bert_java.md

   }
 ```

-The configuration is stored as a JSON.
-Note that the configuration can be converted to a dictionary using the `toJson()` method:
+The complete inference configuration in JSON format is as follows:

 ```java
 System.out.println(inferenceConfiguration.toJson());